 Data accuracy is the most critical aspect of data quality.
 It ensures that your company’s business processes are based on reliable and appropriate information, leading to better decision-making capabilities in all areas, including planning, forecasting, budgeting intelligence & more!

-A company’s planning, forecasting, budgeting, business intelligence, and all such activities are based on the accuracy of the data.
+A company’s planning, forecasting, budgeting, business intelligence, and all such activities are based on data quality.
+Accuracy, consistency, timeliness, relevance, validity, and completeness are important data quality metrics.

 If the data is irrelevant or incorrect, it can disrupt the entire working system of the business.